Backcountry Course in Canada

 “The team meets in the morning where weather observations and the weather forecast are discussed and the daily avalanche report is read.
 After half an hour, all participants leave, with a clear view of what we should be aware of out in the backcountry.

 Over ten centimeters of fresh snow has fallen overnight, so today is a combination of touring and learning.
-Bodie knows very well how great skiing will be today and where we should go, but still actively asks to hear the rest of the team’s observations and opinions.
-The decision is made together and we end up with a good ski run through dense trees, and after a large bare area opens up.
+Bodie knows very well how great the skiing will be today and where we should go, but still actively asks to hear the rest of the team’s observations and opinions.
+The decision is made together and we end up with a good ski run through the trees, and after a large bare area opens up.
 Several hours of skiing must be spent here, in combination with the topic of the day: Navigation.
 The theory was reviewed yesterday and it is being applied practically today.
 After wonderful skiing in the open area, there is a lunch break in the seats that we have dug ourselves.
 This is followed by more skiing, as well as a close study of a the snow profile we dug.
 The day is coming to an end and we all go home tired and exhausted, but with a huge smile on our face that continues for the rest of the evening.

 Had today’s weather offered poor visibility, as well as tracked snow, Bodie would have chosen to do rescue exercises, or show how the ski area assesses their own avalanche safety, and thereby made room for future touring days”.